zencoder/zenflow/README.markdown

 Visit https://github.com/settings/tokens to create a token for Zenflow (for this purpose, "no expiration" is appropriate).

-Once you have your token, you can add it to your `~/.github`, e.g.:
+Once you have your token, you can add it to the `.git/config`, e.g.:

 ```
 [zenflow]
 	user = yourgithandle
 	token = <snip>
 ```

+If this configuration is not set, you'll get a "weird" error when you use `zenflow feature review`

 ### <a name="usage"></a> Usage